divakarmanivel/pokemondivision/README.md

 START - enter key\
 SELECT - shift key

-When playing on a touch enabled device, hold down on the screen to enable to touch ontroller and drag to move in the desired direction.
+When playing on a touch enabled device, hold down on the screen to enable to touch controller and drag to move in the desired direction.

 For a live demo visit [Pokémon Division](https://divakarmanivel.github.io/pokemondivision/) on desktop or mobile.